Narwal25/Hacker_Rank/README.md

 # Hacker_Rank Solutions

-This repository contains solutions to various problems posted on the HackerRank website.
-The solutions are organized by categories, and each category may include multiple problems.
+Explore this repository for a collection of solutions to diverse challenges posted on the HackerRank website.
+Solutions are systematically organized into different categories, and each category may encompass multiple problems.

 ## Linux Shell